Partnair Flight 394

 Partnair Flight 394 was a chartered flight that crashed on 8 September 1989 off the coast of Denmark, 18 km north of Hirtshals.
-All fifty passengers and five crew members on board the aircraft died, making this the deadliest disaster in Danish aviation history.
-The crash was caused by improper maintenance and use of counterfeit aircraft parts.
+All 55 people on board the aircraft died, making this the deadliest disaster in Danish aviation history and the deadliest accident involving the Convair CV-240 series.
+The accident was caused by improper maintenance and use of counterfeit aircraft parts.